FeatureCloud/fc-companion-apps/CrossValidation/README.md

 # FeatureCloud Cross-Validation app
-The Cross Validation app in FeatureCloud library creates local splits for a k-fold cross validation.
-It can be used as one of the first apps in FC workflow and can be followed by different Machine Learning or Data analysis apps.
+The Cross-Validation app in the FeatureCloud library creates k-fold local splits, which can be used as one of the first apps in FC workflow followed by different Machine Learning or Data analysis apps.

 ## Input
 Similar to Data Distributor app, Cross-Validation (CV) accepts Numpy files (`.npy`, `.npz`) files alongside `.csv` and `.txt` files.
-For `.csv` and `.txt` files, clients should identify the delimiter character using `sep` key in the config file.
-For numpy file they have to choose from three possible options for `target_value`:
+For `.csv` and `.txt` files, clients should identify the delimiter character using the `sep` key in the config file.
+For NumPy file they have to choose from three possible options for `target_value`:
-- `same-sep`: target value in the same file but separate array, i.e., first array includes samples and the second one contains target values. evidently, both arrays should have same length and corresponding features and labels for each sample.
+- `same-sep`: target value in the same file but separate array, i.e., the first array includes samples and the second one contains target values.
+  Evidently, both arrays should have the same length and corresponding features and labels for each sample.
 ```angular2html
 f1, f2 = [1,2,3,4,5], [10,20,30,40,50]
 l1, l2 = 0, 1